Hurricane Neddy: Plot

-Worried by his outburst, Ned voluntarily commits himself to Calmwood Mental Hospital.
-He is visited by his childhood psychiatrist Dr. Foster, who recalls Ned's childhood as an out-of-control brat raised by beatnik parents.
-Because Ned's parents refused to apply discipline (as they fear that doing so would bring a conflict of interest for their lifestyle), Ned's treatment, the University of Minnesota Spankalogical Protocol, involved eight months of continuous spanking by Foster.
-The treatment worked too well and left Ned unable to express anger until the losses he suffered from the storm made him erupt in violent rage.
+Worried by his outburst, he voluntarily commits himself to Calmwood Mental Hospital.
+He is visited by his childhood psychiatrist, Dr. Foster, who recalls Ned's childhood as an out-of-control brat raised by beatnik parents.
+Due to his parents refusing to apply discipline, as they feared that doing so would have brought a conflict of interest for their lifestyle, Ned's treatment, the University of Minnesota Spankalogical Protocol, involved eight months of continuous spanking by Foster.
+Although it cured Ned of his bratty behavior, it rendered him unable to express his anger and resulted in his trademark nonsensical jabbering at moments when he was close to losing his temper.
+This caused him to unknowingly repress his anger until it built up inside of him and erupted in the form of his uncontrollable tirade of berating at the residents of Springfield.

-Foster realizes that his earlier approach was flawed and enlists Homer to help Ned express his emotions.
-Foster thinks Homer is perfect for this treatment because of his and Ned's mutual dislike.
-After several scripted insults fail to rile Ned's anger, Homer disparages his apparent like of everything, to which Ned admits he hates two things: the post office and his parents (due to their lack of discipline).
-Hearing Ned declaring his hatred for his parents, Foster happily declares Ned cured and releases him from the asylum.
+Foster enlists Homer to help Ned express his anger due to their mutual dislike.
+Homer uses several scripted insults to help him vent out his anger copiously, but he still retains his nonsensical speech and his jovial facade.
+Homer disparages his apparent like of everything, to which he admits that he dislikes the post office's lack of customer services and his parents due to their lack of discipline.
+Hearing this, Foster declares him cured.

-Outside the hospital, Ned is greeted by the townsfolk of Springfield.
-Ned promises to tell people when they offend him instead of stifling his anger, to Foster's approval, and cheerily adds he will run them down with his car if they anger him.
+Outside of the hospital, Ned is greeted by the residents of Springfield.
+He promises to acknowledge when they offend him, and adds that he will run them down with his car if they anger him.
 Homer playfully remarks that Ned is crazy, and Ned winks.